Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 ## Refreshments

-Refreshments will be available to purchase at the Scout HQ, including tea, coffee, soft drinks, cakes, and a selection of other snacks.
+Refreshments will be available to purchase at the Event HQ, including tea, coffee, soft drinks, cakes, and a selection of other snacks.

 ## Changing and Toilets

-Toilets will be provided at the event HQ, however no separate changing facilities are available.
+Toilets will be provided at the Event HQ, however no separate changing facilities are available.
 During the event itself, please note that there are public toilets at several points close to the route (i.e. top or bottom of Beacon Hill, Woodhouse Eaves village), although a short detour may be needed – please ask a marshal for directions if necessary and advise them of your race number and that you need